Perth to Tasmania 2024/5

 8/10 377km

 With the aid of the drugs I had a much better night last night.
-Ended the survey with 27sp adding few like White-fronted Chat along the road to the old wool shed up the road.
+Ended the survey with 27sp adding a few like White-fronted Chat along the road to the old wool shed up the road.
 Still only got Silver Gulls at the roosting spot by the mangroves.
 Headed down to Parham where there were 200 Pied Cormorants on the point with a few Red-necked Stints and Red-capped Plovers.
 Inland now to Freeling Rail which had some Bottlebrushes in flower with a few Musk Lorikeets and a very patchy Adelaide Rosella.
 We had lunch further east at Lake Moodie which is still dry but with good woodland in the area I got Brown Treecreeper and Red-rumped Parrot as new for the trip.
-South now to Waterfall Reserve Mannum where the reeds were looking very dry with obly one Australian Reedwarbler calling.
+South now to Waterfall Reserve Mannum where the reeds were looking very dry with only one Australian Reedwarbler calling.
 On south to Swanport Wetlands where when I got to the main pond and heard Banjo Frogs calling I realized that I’d left my phone charging in the car, so had to go back and get it to record them.
 There were also some Common Eastern Froglets in another pond, but they wouldn’t call when I got the phone out.
 25Sp of bird including the first Little Grassbird.
 Down the main highway to Frost Rd Kiki where I heard a White-browed Scrubwren call, so I tried pishing it but instead got several Inland Thornbills, Weebil, Silvereye and a couple of Superb Fairywrens, not bad for one pish.
 At Cold and Wet Rd Field it was warm and sunny with a gentle cool southerly.
 Here there were some flowering eucalypts attracting lots of New Holland Honeyeaters and Red Wattlebirds and the first Brown-headed Honeyeaters announced themsevles with their klacking calls, only a pair though, this species usually hangs around in larger numbers.
 We then took the easy sandy 4wd track back to Mt Boothby CP Lutze Rd to camp.
 I had to back the trailer up the narrow sandy track some which was not easy.
 There were still some active birds like Australian Magpie pair feeding their well developed young on the nest regularly returning about every 5min to feed it until dark.

 Old wool shed near Clinton CP